VI High School – King Sigismund Augustus: History

 The school was based in buildings that were the Realschule in the city.
 This school had started much earlier and was attended by L. L. Zamenhof from 1869 to 1871 when his family then moved to Warsaw.
 The other famous person who attended the school was Ignacy Hryniewiecki, the assassin of the Tzar of Russia Alexander II.

-120 students from this school were involved in the Polish fight for independence in 1917-20.
+120 students from this school were involved in the Polish fight for independence in 1917–20.

+World War II interrupted the school's activities, but in 1944 teaching returned to the neoclassical palace.
+It housed a boys' and a girls' grammar school.
+In 1958, the 1st General Secondary School was established in their place, and later, the 2nd and 3rd General Secondary Schools and the General Secondary School for Working People were located there.

 In 2008, the school was opened as part of a Jewish Heritage Trail organised by local university students.